stevenrskelton/stevenrskelton.github.io/_posts/2023-10-31-zio-migration.md

 production-grade software.
 One of the concurrency primatives it uses is the standard `scala.concurrent.Future` class.
-Before these existed in Scala, there was the [Twitter `Future`](https://twitter.github.io/util/guide/util-cookbook/futures.html) offering similiar, but expanded functionality including cancellation/interuptability.
+Before these existed in Scala, there was the [Twitter `Future`](https://twitter.github.io/util/guide/util-cookbook/futures.html) offering similiar, but expanded functionality including cancellation / interruptibility.
 Ignoring the functional coding style promoted by [ZIO](https://zio.dev/) for a second, the concurrency primative used by ZIO, known as `ZIO[R, E, A]` can be viewed as a more advanced `Future[A]`.